akhileshmishrabiz/rds-migration/rds-migration-cli/readme.md

 This Script is tested with RDS instacne with postgres db v.16 and higher.
 I used EC2 with ubuntu latest image to test this.

+I have used postgres utilities pg_dump, and pg_restore to backup and restore the databases

 # Use below commands to install dependencies.
 sudo apt-get update
 sudo apt-get install wget ca-certificates